 · Fuel/gasoline, mileage or other expenses to operate a vehicle

 · Non-work related transportation

-· Parking in a paid by payroll deduction pretax site
+· Parking in a site which you pay for by pretax payroll deduction

 · Parking not related to access to your workplace

-· Parking related to access to a spouses'/partners' or dependents workplace
+· Parking related to access to a spouse/partner's or dependent's workplace

 · Parking anywhere on your drive to or from your workplace

 If you have questions about your enrollment or participation in a Commuter Account, please contact our Member Services team at 503-373-1102 or firstname.lastname@example.org.
 For claim forms and more information about qualified expenses visit the ASIFlex website or call ASIFlex at 1-800-659-3035.